 - Create a well in the center of the flour mixture.

-- Pour the butter and milk mixture into the well.
+- Pour the butter, vanilla, and milk mixture into the well.

 - Use a wire whisk to stir everything together until just combined.
 It will be slightly thick and lumpy, but should be well incorporated.

 - Allow the batter to rest while heating a lightly oiled skillet or griddle to medium high heat.